machugram/machugram.github.io/content/posts/angles-and-the-world.md

 ---
-title: It's all about the angle decisions pictures, videos and the world.
+title: It's all about the angle.
-draft: false
+draft: true
-summary: why opinions count
+summary: why opinions count.
+date:  2019-11-12
 tags:
   - writings
 ---

-KKK
+decisions pictures, videos and the world.